Duty-free imports from China lead to distortions of competition and tax losses - Image: Xpert.Digital

 - China has become the most important trading partner for several Latin American countries.

-The duty-free limit, also known as the de minimis limit, is a threshold below which no customs duties and import sales tax are levied on imported goods.
-In the European Union, this limit is currently 150 euros for customs duties and 22 euros for import sales tax.
+The customs exemption limit, also known as the de minimis threshold, is a threshold below which no customs duties or import VAT are levied on imported goods.
+In the European Union, this limit is currently €150 for customs duties and €22 for import VAT.
 This regulation was originally introduced to facilitate international trade and reduce the administrative burden on customs authorities.

 Historical development